Armenian alphabet: Later development

 The number and order of the letters have changed over time.
 In the Middle Ages, two new letters (օ [o], ֆ [f]) were introduced in order to better represent foreign sounds; this increased the number of letters from 36 to 38.
 From 1922 to 1924, Soviet Armenia adopted a reformed spelling of the Armenian language.
-The reform changed the digraph ու and the ligature և into two new letters, but it generally did not change the pronunciation of individual letters.
-Those outside of the Soviet sphere (including all Western Armenians as well as Eastern Armenians in Iran) have rejected the reformed spellings, and continue to use the traditional Armenian orthography.
-They criticize some aspects of the reforms (see the footnotes of the chart) and allege political motives behind them.
+The reform changed the digraph ու and the ligature և into two new letters, but it generally did not change the pronunciation of individual letters (see the footnotes of the chart).
+Those outside of the (former) Soviet sphere, including all Western Armenians as well as Eastern Armenians in Iran, have rejected the reformed spellings and continue to use the traditional Armenian orthography.
+They criticize some aspects of the reforms and allege political motives behind them.